 Make What You Can Ahead of Time

-We think the most important thing to keep in mind is that cooking a Thanksgiving dinner while camping won’t be easy.
-So a good rule of thumb is to prepare what you can at home.
-Sure, some people think this is not actually “roughin it” or they think it’s cheating, but that’s what modern day appliances are for.
+We think the most important thing to keep in mind is that cooking a Thanksgiving dinner while camping won’t be exactly the same as cooking in your sticks and bricks kitchen.
+So, a good rule of thumb is to prepare what you can at home.
+Sure, some people think this is not actually “roughing it” or they think it’s cheating, but that’s what modern day appliances are for.
 They’re there to make things easy!
-So marinate any proteins or meats the night before, measure any ingredients you can and put them in plastic bags or Tupperware containers.
+So, marinate any proteins or meats the night before, measure any ingredients you can and put them in plastic bags or Tupperware containers.
 Bake casseroles and pies beforehand as well so all they need is to be reheated.
 Anything that can be done the night before should be done then so you can relax a bit more and spend time with the fellow campers.

 Because you don’t have much help from appliances when you’re cooking with a campfire, it’s a good idea to start cooking early.
-Cooking, for me at least, always takes a big longer than I planned, so giving yourself a bit of wiggle room for mishaps is key in preparing the perfect campfire Thanksgiving dinner.
-And clocks have been set back by this time, so it gets darker out much faster.
-So give yourself plenty of daylight to prep your foods.
+Cooking frequently ends up taking longer than we plan, so giving yourself a bit of wiggle room for mishaps is key in preparing the perfect Thanksgiving dinner while camping.
+Plus, this time of year, it gets darker out much faster, so give yourself plenty of daylight to prep your foods.
+You can check the sunrise sunset calendar for an accurate timeline to best plan your Thanksgiving dinner while camping.

 No Turkey, No Problem!

-This may be against some people’s Thanksgiving must haves, but skipping the turkey and just having sides might be easier and faster than finding a way to cook a bird.
-It’s less stress and less planning all around and you won’t have to tag along as many kitchen vessels and appliances.
+This may be against some people’s Thanksgiving must-haves, but skipping the turkey and just having sides might be easier and faster than finding a way to cook a bird.
+It’s less stress and less planning all around, and you won’t have to tag along as many kitchen vessels and appliances.
 Gotta have a meat?
 No problem.
 Just buy a precooked ham at the store so all you need to do is heat it up over your campfire.
+You can read our blog for more recipes for Thanksgiving in the RV.

 What Is The Weather Like?